 Many of these hidden poor find they earn too much income to qualify for most supports, yet are still struggling to meet their basic needs.
 To make things even worse, their efforts are exacerbated by the reality that housing, health care, and other living costs are rising faster than wages in New York City.

-To document these trends, we use the Self-Sufficiency Standard.
+To document these trends, United Way of New York City, in collaboration with the Women's Center for Education and Career Advancement, City Harvest, and The New York Community Trust, unveiled the 2018 New York City Self-Sufficiency Standard.
 The Standard measures how much income is needed to meet families’ basic needs at a minimally adequate level, including the essential expenses faced by workers, but without any public or private assistance.

 We invite you now to explore what we've learned in the interactive Key Findings, Map, and Calculator below.
 Then, take it one step further—read the full briefs for the most indepth picture of the state of our City.